 Making the Best Decision for You and Your Dog

 With the abundance of often-conflicting information available about spaying and neutering dogs, it can be difficult to determine the best option for an individual dog.
-Therefore, it is important to consider a wide range of factors when deciding whether to spay or neuter including your dog’s sex, breed, age, function, and which health issues are the most important to prevent for that breed or mix.
+Therefore, it is important to consider a wide range of factors when deciding whether to spay or neuter, including:

 Thus, it is important for dog lovers to discuss all these factors and their concerns with their veterinarian so they can make an informed choice about what might be right for them.
 The right choice for you and your dog may not be the right choice for your neighbor and their dog, and that is perfectly ok.